Ulster loyalism: Paramilitary and vigilante groups

 Loyalist paramilitaries were responsible for 29% of all deaths in the Troubles, and were responsible for about 48% of all civilian deaths.
 Loyalist paramilitaries killed civilians at far higher rates than both Republican paramilitaries and British security forces.
-Some British soldiers from the local Ulster Defence Regiment (UDR) and police officers from the Royal Ulster Constabulary (RUC) colluded with loyalist paramilitaries, such as taking part in loyalist attacks (e.g. the Glenanne gang), giving weapons and intelligence to loyalists, not taking action against them, and hindering official investigations.
+Soldiers from the locally recruited Ulster Defence Regiment (UDR) and police officers from the Royal Ulster Constabulary (RUC) colluded with loyalist paramilitaries, such as taking part in loyalist attacks (e.g. the Glenanne gang), giving weapons and intelligence to loyalists, not taking action against them, and hindering official investigations.

 The modus operandi of loyalist paramilitaries involved assassinations, mass shootings, bombings and kidnappings.
 They used sub machine-guns, assault rifles, pistols, grenades (including homemade grenades), incendiary bombs, booby trap bombs and car bombs.
 Bomb attacks were usually made without warning.
 However, gun attacks were more common than bombings.
-In January 1994, the UDA drew up a 'doomsday plan', to be implemented should the British Army withdraw from Northern Ireland.
+In January 1994, the UDA drew up a 'doomsday plan', to be implemented should British troops be withdrawn from Northern Ireland.
 It called for ethnic cleansing and re-partition, with the goal of making Northern Ireland wholly Protestant.

 Some loyalist paramilitaries have had links with far-right and Neo-Nazi groups in Britain, including Combat 18, the British National Socialist Movement, and the National Front.
 Since the 1990s, loyalist paramilitaries have been responsible for numerous racist attacks in loyalist areas.
 A 2006 report revealed that 90% of racist attacks in the previous two years occurred in mainly loyalist areas.

 In the 1990s, the main loyalist paramilitaries called ceasefires.
 Following this, small breakaway groups continued to wage violent campaigns for a number of years, and members of loyalist groups have continued to engage in sporadic violence.